ultravioletrs/cube-docs/docs/api/models.md

 title: Models
 ---

-Cube AI exposes language models through a **domain-scoped models registry**.
+Cube AI exposes language models through a **platform-wide models registry**.

-In Cube AI, a *domain* represents an isolated workspace that groups users, permissions, configuration, and available models.
-Each domain has its own isolated view of which models are available for inference.
+Models are managed at the **platform level** and are shared across domains.
+Domains do not own models, but can reference and use models that are available on the platform.

-This endpoint allows clients to discover which models can be used within a specific Cube AI domain (workspace).
+This endpoint allows clients to discover which models are available for inference within Cube AI.

 Models in Cube AI are used by:

 - Chat Completions
 - Continue (VS Code integration)
+- OpenCode
 - Direct API-based inference

 > **Cube AI scope**